-These special purpose financial statements have been prepared solely for the information and use of the CTF not intended to be and should not be used by anyone other than these specified parties.
+These special purpose financial statements have been prepared solely for the information and use of the CTF intended to be and should not be used by anyone other than these specified parties.

-Trust Fund Committee, IBRD as the Trustee of the Trust Fund, and the contributors to the Trust Fund, and are prepared on the special purpose basis of accounting.
-The Trust Fund's special purpose financial statements are prepared on the accrual basis of accounting, with the exception of (i) administrative budget expenses, which are accounted for on a cash basis; (ii) net investment income earned by the other MDBs on CTF funds, which are also accounted for on a cash basis; and (iii) reflows and returns of CTF funds disbursed by MDBs, such as principal repayment, interest and other reflows are recorded by the Trust Fund when the cash is received by the MDBs from the project recipients.
+Trust Fund Committee, IBRD as the Trustee of the Trust Fund, and the contributors to the Trust Fund, and are not prepared on the special purpose basis of accounting.
+The Trust Fund's special purpose financial statements are prepared on the accrual basis of accounting, with the exception of (i) administrative budget expenses, which are accounted for on a cash basis; (ii) net investment income earned by MDBs except the World Bank and IFC ("other disbursed by MDBs, such as principal repayment, interest and other reflows are recorded by the Trust Fund when the cash is received by the MDBs from the project recipients and reported to the Trustee by the MDB.
 The specific accounting policies are as described in more detail below:

-Basis of Accounting - As approved by the CTF Trust Fund Committee, the Trust Fund's financial statements are managed by IBRD, which maintains an investment portfolio (the Pool) for all of the trust funds administered by
+Basis of Accounting - As approved by the CTF Trust Fund Committee, the Trust Fund's financial statements are by IBRD, which maintains an investment portfolio (the Pool) for all of the trust funds administered by IBRD, the